 As a kid, you likely learned the importance of brushing your teeth twice a day.
 The adults in your life may have scared you into thinking that your teeth would fall out of your head if you didn’t brush properly or frequently, but that probably got you brushing every morning and night!
 But do you really need to brush your teeth two times a day?
-Let’s review three good reasons why your family dentist in Phoenix recommends brushing your teeth twice daily.
+Let’s review three good reasons why your family dentist recommends brushing your teeth twice daily.

 Keeps your breath fresh